Exporting to the EU – A guide for Canadian business

-This means that Canadian sellers of services supplied electronically to private consumers in the EU (business to consumer) must, like their EU counterparts, charge and account for VAT.
+This means that Canadian sellers of services supplied electronically to private consumers in the EU such as business to consumer must, like their EU counterparts, charge and account for VAT.

-To that end, they must register for VAT in the EU Member State where their non-business customer resides.
-A Mini One Stop Shop (MOSS) procedure enables businesses to complete a single registration valid throughout the EU.
+Suppliers must register for VAT in the EU member state where their non-business customer resides.
+Businesses can complete a single registration that is valid throughout the EU.

-It should be noted that the above does not apply to non-EU companies supplying EES to business customers in the EU (business to business) which do not need to charge VAT (EU business customers pay the VAT under a reverse-charge mechanism).The European Commission DG Taxation web page provides additional information.
+Note: the above does not apply to non-EU companies supplying EES to business customers in the EU (business to business) that do not need to charge VAT.
+EU business customers pay the VAT under a reverse-charge mechanism.

 2.5 Excise duties

 Certain goods, such as alcohol, tobacco and energy products, are subject to excise duty.
-A product becomes subject to excise duties when they are produced in, or imported into, the EU.
+A product becomes subject to excise duties when it is produced in, or imported into, the EU.
 The duty, however, is due only once the product is released for consumption.
 An excise duty is paid in the country where the goods are consumed or used, rather than at the point of entry into the EU.
-In circumstances where the duty is paid in a Member State other than the one of final destination, a system of reimbursement is in place to avoid double taxation.
+In circumstances where the duty is paid in a member state other than the one of final destination, a system of reimbursement is in place to avoid double taxation.

 2.6 Other import measures

 Under tariff rate quotas (TRQs), specified quantities of goods can be imported into the EU at reduced or zero-duty rates.
-Canadian agricultural exporters should note that the EU applies tariff rate quotas to imports of beef, bison and pork products, dairy products and some cereals.
+The EU applies tariff rate quotas to imports of beef, bison and pork products, dairy products and some cereals.
 Once a quota has been reached, a much higher rate applies to additional imports in that category.
-Exporters must understand how each TRQ is administered to take advantage of it.
-The Government of Canada publishes factsheets about exporting certain agri-food products to the EU.
+Exporters should take advantage of TRQ by learning how each is administered.

-- TRQ for Bison is 3,000 (Metric tonnes - Carcass Weight Equivalent) for year 1 and each subsequent year;
+- TRQ for Bison is 3,000 (Metric tonnes - Carcass Weight Equivalent) for year one and each subsequent year

-- TRQ for Pork is 12,500 (Metric tonnes - Carcass Weight Equivalent) for year 1 with a progressive increase each year up to 75,000 for year 6 and each subsequent year;
+- TRQ for Pork is 12,500 (Metric tonnes - Carcass Weight Equivalent) for year one with a progressive increase each year up to 75,000 for year six and each subsequent year

-- TRQ for Sweetcorn is 1,333 (Metric tonnes) for year 1 with a progressive increase each year up to 8,000 for year 6 and each subsequent year.
+- TRQ for Sweetcorn is 1,333 (Metric tonnes) for year one with a progressive increase each year up to 8,000 for year six and each subsequent year

-Imports of some agricultural products (such as cereals, milk products, beef, wine, etc.), textiles, and iron and steel products must be accompanied by import licences issued by the competent authority of the importing Member State.
+Imports of some agricultural products such as cereals, milk products, beef, wine, textiles, and iron and steel products must be accompanied by import licences issued by the competent authority of the importing member state.
 The licences are generally issued automatically on request, except when tariff rate quotas apply.
-For information about licensing requirements, consult the TARIC database.
-The European Commission provides as well more information about import licenses.

 2.7 Documentation and customs clearance